sprout42/nu-map/gadget/README.rst

 At this point, you should have:

-- umap2 installed.
+- numap installed.
 - the kernel module is at: /root/gadgetfs.ko

-Running Umap2
+Running nümap
 -------------

-Before you run Umap2, you need to unload each module that uses the USB gadget subsystem, and load the modified gadgetfs module.
+Before you run nümap, you need to unload each module that uses the USB gadget subsystem, and load the modified gadgetfs module.
 You can use the following script to do that: